SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 3. "Experience Every Ascension Route" --- An edict that unlocks all the events of psionic, genetic and synthetic ascension routes in 1 month.
 4. "More Influence" --- An edict that offers player more influence in lieu of consuming.
 5. "Leader Luck Draw" --- An edict allows players to spend 100 minerals to get an certain type of leader whose skill is random .
 The "Leader Luck Draw" is held every month.
+6. "Reclaim Wasteland" --- Add 1 more tile to your planet.
+7. "Everybody Loves Us" --- Make other civilizations friendlier.
+8. "Become Fallen Empire" --- Change your country type.

 New Buildings:
 1. 3 Fallen Empire production buildings (can be upgraded to level 3)